Best Villages in Alsace

 Best Towns of Alsace from North to South

-If you’re traveling from north to south, i.e. from Strasbourg to Colmar, then you should visit the best towns of Alsace in the following order:
+If you’re travelling from north to south, i.e. from Strasbourg to Colmar, then you should visit the best towns of Alsace in the following order:

 Strasbourg, Obernai, Barr, Dambach la Ville, Sélestat, Bergheim, Ribeauvillé, Riquewihr, Kayserberg, Colmar, Eguisheim.

-If you’re traveling from south to north, i.e. from Colmar to Strasbourg, then reserve the order!
+If you’re travelling from south to north, i.e. from Colmar to Strasbourg, then reserve the order!

 Guidebooks & Maps for Exploring Alsace